dakhamohammed/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

      - Where size is the size of the square
      - If size is 0 or less, the function should print only a new line

+10. 9-fizz_buzz.c
+    - C program that prints the numbers from 1 to 100.
+      - for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.